jshemas/adventures/README.md

 ```

 ### Features
-- You can chop wood!
+- You can chop wood!!

 ### Tests
 ```